cbrake/LuaSerialPort/README.md

 Introduction
 ------------

-This project contains Serial Port module.
+This project implements a Serial Port module for Lua.
 It currently only supports Linux, and requires LuaJIT FFI.

 Usage